Daylio review. A diary app that pursues simplicity and functionality.

 Daylio

 I usually keep a diary.
 In actuality, when writing in a diary, I just jot down things like, “What did I do today?”
 It was a bit difficult to understand simply in this way.
-Of course, I tried writing additional notes at the bottom of the diary, but the problem is that once you write in the diary, you rarely go back to review it, right?
-Anyway, for that reason, I looked for diary apps to maintain productivity.
+Of course, I tried writing additional notes at the bottom of the diary, but the problem is that once you write in the diary, you don’t often go back to review it, right?
+Anyway, for that reason, I looked for diary apps for the purpose of maintaining productivity.
 I looked around and decided on this.
 That’s Daylio.
 Android Link, iOS Link.

 Table of Contents